-Only authorized vehicles are permitted to cross the Clarey Bridge to Ford Island, where the USS Missouri, the Oklahoma Memorial, and the Pacific Aviation Museum are all located.
+Only authorized vehicles are permitted to cross the Clarey Bridge to Ford Island, where the USS Missouri, the Oklahoma Memorial, and the Pearl Harbor Aviation Museum are all located.
 Without military authorization, you will have to book a tour to see these sites.

 Despite being wheelchair accessible, there are no wheelchairs for guest to rent while at Pearl Harbor.
 Please plan on bringing your own or renting from a third party distributor.
 If you will require a wheelchair during your trip to Pearl Harbor, please let us know in advance so that we can make arrangements for a vehicle equipped with a lift if required.
 You can also choose to bring a collapsible wheelchair if you are able to climb the three steps into the vehicle and sit in a seat.

 There are no bags permitted at Pearl Harbor, including back packs, purses, fanny packs, camera bags, diaper bags, or any other item that allows you to conceal items.
 One storage location is available, and the price is $3 per bag for standard storage.
 Smaller bags can be stored in a locker for $3.
 We do not allow our guests to leave bags in tour buses.